MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/activity-metrics-plugin.md

 > *number of new customers acquired during the period*

 `Retention Rate` can vary from 0.0 to 1.0
-The higher score means the larger amount of returning users.
+The higher score means the larger number of returning users.

 ***Churn Rate Definition***